nytopop/gohtm/readme.md

 ## Experiments & research directions

-### Async processing

-If we can simulate each neuron in its own goroutine, this should simplify overall algorithmic processing.
-With fixed sparsity (0.02) representations, a reactive, event driven processing model should radically lower the CPU cost of iterating the algorithm - as each neuron will only be process inputs/outputs if it is signalled by some other neuron.

-In this model, each cell has a single broadcast channel, which other cells can connect to to receive messages.
-If synaptic weight is high enough to be connected, messages are successfully processed by the postsynaptic cell.

 ### Networks
 - [ ] Spec out a network definition language.
 Code generation?
 - [ ] First in Last out stack for processing

 ### Temporal memory
-- [ ] get anomaly score, data about current sequence state, etc
 - [ ] get some benchmark sequences for testing prediction accuracy, etc
-- [ ] figure out what to do when we hit the limit on cellular objects more recent data is preferable, online learning...
+- [ ] figure out what to do when we hit the limit on cellular objects.
+More recent data is preferable, online learning and all...
-- [x] SynPermActiveMod == SynPermInactiveMod(0.05), and new SynPermPunishMod(0.01)
+- [ ] fix the anomaly calculation

 ## HTM Components
 ### Encoder